FrancesCoronel/personal-website-v3/_posts/2015-04-13-reset-launchpad-with-sorty.md

 =========================================

 > Sorty can easily reset your Launchpad items to default and remove
-> duplicate entries in the ‘Open With’ menu.
+> duplicate entries in the ‘Open With' menu.
 >
 > This application has an easy to use and intuitive interface, with only
-> two buttons: reset launchpad and remove duplicates in the ‘Open With’
+> two buttons: reset launchpad and remove duplicates in the ‘Open With'
 > menu.
 >
 > Copyright [wiles.dk](https://wiles.dk/ "Wiles.dk").

-You know, I just don’t think this app is getting enough recognition.
+You know, I just don't think this app is getting enough recognition.

 I see so many Launchpads that are disorganized and cluttered.